thocayla/Ensai_IT_Project_TCayla/README.md

 To load the data into the tables, we have to execute the following queries:
 ![screenshot from 2017-01-04 22-20-38](https://cloud.githubusercontent.com/assets/23345653/21659672/2d7b1ad8-d2cc-11e6-8eb2-4eb44a6eded4.png)
+To check if the data was loaded, you can write for example the following code:
+SELECT * FROM prix_2016 LIMIT 10;

 ## SparkSQL notebook Zeppelin with visualization
 From your browser, go to http://localhost:9995.